L1TMuonDPG/Website/README.md

-                        comma-separated extensions of files to copy; default: ('png', 'pdf', 'jpg', 'jpeg', 'gif', 'eps', 'svg', 'root', 'cxx', 'txt', 'rtf', 'log') --pdf-to-png, -c      convert pdf files to png --recursive, -r       convert pdg files recursively in all subdirectories --cores CORES, -j CORES
+                        comma-separated extensions of files to copy; default: ('png', 'pdf', 'jpg', 'jpeg', 'gif', 'eps', 'svg', 'root', 'cxx', 'txt', 'rtf', 'log') --pdf-to-png, -c      convert pdf files to png --recursive, -r       convert pdf files recursively in all subdirectories --cores CORES, -j CORES
                         number of cores to use for parallel conversion of pdf files
 ```